atk4/data/docs/fields.rst

 array keys will be used as values and array values will be used as titles for these values.

-.. php:attr:: mandatory
+.. php:attr:: nullable

-Set this to true if field value must not be NULL.
+Set this to false if field value must NOT be NULL.
 Attempting to set field value to "NULL" will result in exception.
 Example::